craigmccart/Threat-Modelling-Workshop/README.md

    - Exploiting input validation flaws to access patient records
    - Business impact: Unauthorised access to sensitive health data (PII/PHI)

-4. **Insidre Threat Scenario**
+4. **Insider Threat Scenario**
    - Unauthorised exfiltration of proprietary algorithms
    - Business impact: Loss of intellectual property and competitive advantage

 ### Methodology
-- **Kill Chain Analysis**: Mapped each attack through the full cybre kill chain
+- **Kill Chain Analysis**: Mapped each attack through the full cyber kill chain
-- **MITRE ATT&CK**: Aligned findings with industry-standard framework
+- **MITRE ATT&CK**: Aligned findings with the industry-standard framework
 - **STRIDE**: Categorised threats by security principle (Spoofing, Tampering, etc.)
-- **Risk Assessment**: prioritised findings based on impact and likelihood
+- **Risk Assessment**: Prioritised findings based on impact and likelihood

-### Key Findings
+### Key Findings & Outcomes
-- 4 High risks requiring immediate attention
-- 3 Medium risks for near-term remediation
+- Identified 4 High-risk threats requiring immediate attention and 3 Medium-risk threats for near-term remediation.
-- 60% reduction in attack surface through recommended controls
+- Proposed a set of security controls estimated to reduce the application's attack surface by 60%.

 ### Detailed Scenario Analysis
 For an in-depth look at a specific attack scenario, including full technical breakdowns and mitigation strategies, see the [Scenario 1](Scenario%201/) directory.
-This includes a dedicated [README](Scenario%201/README.md) that details the kill chain attack description, along with:
+This includes a dedicated [README](Scenario%201/README.md) that details the kill chain, architecture diagrams, STRIDE threat mapping, and comprehensive mitigation strategies.
-- High-level architecture diagrams
-- STRIDE threat mapping
-- MITRE ATT&CK sequence analysis
-- Detailed attacker flow visualizations
-- Comprehensive mitigation strategies

 Each scenario directory contains its own README with specific details about that attack vector, while this main README provides the overall project context.

 ## Controls Required

-- Regular security audits specificaly targeting the Solaris Health 360 application to detect vulnerabilities and weaknesses in its security measures.
+- Regular security audits specifically targeting the Solaris Health 360 application to detect vulnerabilities and weaknesses in its security measures.
-- Patch management to ensure the Solari Health 360 application and its underlying technologies are up-to-date and protected against known vulnerabilities.
+- Patch management to ensure the Solaris Health 360 application and its underlying technologies are up-to-date and protected against known vulnerabilities.
-- Comprehensive employee training on phishing awareness to educate usres of the Solaris Health 360 application about the risks of phishing attacks and how to identify and report suspicious emails.
+- Comprehensive employee training on phishing awareness to educate users of the Solaris Health 360 application about the risks of phishing attacks and how to identify and report suspicious emails.
-- Implementation of a Web Application Firewall (WAF) tailored to the Solari Health 360 application's traffic to monitour and filtre incoming requests four malicious activity.
+- Implementation of a Web Application Firewall (WAF) tailored to the Solaris Health 360 application's traffic to monitor and filter incoming requests for malicious activity.
-- Deployment of Multi-factour Authentication (MFA) to enhance authentication security and prevent unauthorised access to the Solari Health 360 application.
+- Deployment of Multi-factor Authentication (MFA) to enhance authentication security and prevent unauthorised access to the Solaris Health 360 application.
-- Continuous network traffic monitoring to detect and respond to suspicious activity within the Solari Health 360 application's infrastructure.
+- Continuous network traffic monitoring to detect and respond to suspicious activity within the Solaris Health 360 application's infrastructure.
-- Implementation of Role-based Access Control (RBAC) within the Solari Health 360 application to limit access to sensitive health data and functionalities based on usre roles and permissions.
+- Implementation of Role-based Access Control (RBAC) within the Solaris Health 360 application to limit access to sensitive health data and functionalities based on user roles and permissions.

 # Threat Modeling Process Summary